-- The city is also the main center for the international diplomacy and home to the United Nations’ headquarters.
+- The city is also the main center for international diplomacy and home to the United Nations headquarters.

 33. What Number State Is New York

-- On the basis of population, New York is the 4th largest state of USA.
+- Based on population, New York is the 4th largest state in the USA.

-- On the basis of area, New York is ranked as 27th largest state in USA.
+- Based on the area, New York is ranked as the 27th largest state in the USA.